 A second option would be a more traditional attempt to get players together either every week, or every other for the exclusive purpose of roleplaying.
 This is most conducive to ongoing games, or to longer but still finite games, or mini-campaigns.
 For a weekly game, I’d want a core group of no less than three and no more than six players who can be relatively sure of attendance.
 And on those occasions when too many players, or the wrong ones are missing, the group can fall back on a board game, beer and pretzel game, or even something like watching a movie.
 Making this an every other week game wouldn’t change things too much, except that missing a session could put as much as a month between games, which makes continuity more difficult.
 And from experience, this always seems to happen at the most inopportune time, like on a cliffhanger or in the middle of something important.

 A third option I’ve been thinking about lately is a bit odd for me, but might actually work.
 That is, running a game every week, but with a revolving crew of players.
 This would only work for certain games or style of games.
 The most obvious choice for me is Ars Magica, a game designed around having a large cast of characters, many of whom don’t take part in every scenario.
-So long as I could maintain 3 or for players every week, with as many as 10 or 12 people actually ‘playing’ the game, it could work.
+So long as I could maintain 3 or 4 players every week, with as many as 10 or 12 people actually ‘playing’ the game, it could work.
 I’ve seen it done.
 In fact, one of the best games I was ever in was an Ars Magica game that had about 12 or 13 players at its height, though there were rarely more than 6 players on any given night.
 And with a game like Ars Magica, having ‘guest’ players is easy as pie.
 Ars Magica is not the only game that might work, simply the most obvious.

 Of course, one of the most important things to do, or to worry about is keeping players wanting to show up.
 People are less likely to have things “come up” if they’re really enjoying themselves and looking forward to the game.
 I know when I’ve been in a really good game, I’ve skipped out on other obligations in order to go to the game.
 But when I’ve been less interested, I’ve skipped sessions at the drop of a hat.
 So, I think the trick is to get the players invested in the game, to get them fully engaged.
 This can certainly be a challenge, but I think a worthy one.
 I’ve tried, to varying degrees of success, several tricks over the years.
 Again, using Ars Magica as an example, the ‘lab notebook’ always served as a way for me to stay involved in the game, even during the weeks between sessions.
 I’d get out of a game on Sunday night, then spend part of my study hall each day for the rest of the week writing about what my magi was doing while not out adventuring.
 I created whole subplots in my lab notebook, about various experiments and activities in and around the covenant that went on between myself and the gamemaster, occasionally coming into play during a regular game session.
 I’ve tried to use journals in other games, but have found players extremely resistant to it.
 Perhaps seeing it as some kind of homework, as opposed to a fun way to continue the game beyond the few hours of actual tabletop play.
 A friend of mine ran a game where a player used to do a painting of something important from one session to bring in for the next.
 Another player used to make authentic food.
 I’ve heard of people composing songs, poetry, and even writing short stories.
 I had suggested for one game (Fading Suns), that people bring in designs for ships, weapons, or creatures with brief explanations.
 The ones I really liked would make it into the game.